TheGreatAjax/Recipetory/README.md

 To run the website (manually)
 1. Download the project folder
-2. Create virtual and activate environment
+2. Create virtual environment and activate it
     ```
     python3 -m venv venv
     source venv/bin/activate